 Having a Kootenay-based recruitment firm offers a solution to issues that have impacted the area for some time.
 Even when a candidate is the right fit for the job, other factors can deter them from moving to the area such as a lack of housing, transportation and childcare options, as well as lower wages than are offered in larger centres.

-WKRA will provide a competitive advantage for Kootenay-based clients by providing local access to professional recruitment expertise, and the ability to draw from the larger labor pool beyond the Kootenays.
+The Agency will provide a competitive advantage for Kootenay-based clients by providing local access to professional recruitment expertise, and the ability to draw from the larger labor pool beyond the Kootenays.

 Why is a pilot project necessary?

-Without this pilot, it would be very risky for me or anyone else to simply start up a new agency.
+Without this pilot, it would be very risky for me or anyone else to simply start up a new recruitment agency.
 The pilot provides an operational framework for the new business and demonstrates how effective recruitment practices can strengthen and grow the local economy.
 Pilot testing also establishes credibility for an organization and a window to refine costing, projections, marketing strategies and technology systems.

 At this early stage, we are focussed on recruiting for leadership, management, and positions that require specialized skills.
 Our recruitment packages are cost-competitive with agencies outside of the Kootenays and value-added consulting services are also available to help employers develop their leadership skills, engage their employees, build employee teams and manage change.